JKGDevs/jkgalaxies.net/README.md

 ## Technology ##
 The site is designed for github static web pages, which means we are restricted to client side technology such as html, css, and javascript.
-Currently the site incorporates use of bootstrap 4.3.1 (just the css version) and jquery 3.5.1.
+Currently the site incorporates use of bootstrap 4.3.1 (just the css version) and jquery 3.6.0.
 Note also that the site incorporates use of a discord bot (through an iframe), so it can see the announcements channel of the JKG discord.

-We may eventually add django on the serverside or php, but we will need a real web server for that and not github pages.
+We may eventually add django/php/something else on the serverside, but we will need a real web server for that and not github pages.
+I do want to eventually move to a real web server so we can use server-side scripts (eezstreet suggests Node) to implement things like Launcher downloads and generating data for a wiki/databank from the game's json files.
 Right now the functionality is not required.

 ## Site Organization ##
 jkgalaxies.net is the primary site and the only piece available at the moment.  update.jkgalaxies.net will be a subdomain used by the launcher to perform updates.  databank.jkgalaxies.net will include a wiki database of game information.
 At the moment subdomains don't work with github pages, so these won't do anything for now.